 Many of the more expensive items can be had for less than fifty percent of the stated price; a wood carving that starts at IDR 300,000 ($30) can be dickered down to as low as IDR 120,000 ($12) if you have the patience and good humor to talk the price down to a level you can tolerate.
 (Read about money in Indonesia.)

-A favorite stop on Jalan Surabaya is the air-conditioned LP shop in the middle of the stretch.
-This shop is a must-visit for vinyl record collectors, as the proprietor has put together an eclectic collection worthy of the pickiest vinyl enthusiast.
+A favorite stop on Jalan Surabaya is Lian Records (Jl.
+Surabaya No.63, RT.16/RW.5, Menteng, Jakarta; location on Google Maps), the vinyl shop in the middle of the stretch.
+This shop is a must-visit for LP collectors, as the proprietor Lian Nasution has put together an eclectic collection worthy of the pickiest vinyl enthusiast.

 Antiques vs. Fakes on Jalan Surabaya

-Jalan Surabaya’s reputation for antiques aside, a fair number of reproductions and out-and-out fakes proliferate among the goods in the stores.
+Jalan Surabaya’s reputation for antiques and vinyl aside, a fair number of reproductions and out-and-out fakes proliferate among the goods in the stores.
+The rule on Jalan Surabaya is, as with all flea markets, caveat emptor.

 While this writer was able to ascertain the authenticity of the old Dutch colonial coins pictured above, a number of hawkers attempted to foist a number of large but obviously fake coins.
 (Even a novice like myself could tell that the coins were far too light to convincingly pass as legal tender in the 18th century!)